leodeslf/leaf/summs/ux/ux-foundations-ixd/introductory_psychology.md

 * Ease of Use
 * Pleasurable (Delight)

 Making something **functional and reliable is not enough** to be "ready to use".
-We should think about it's ease of use and rewarding/pleasurable part before launching it.
+We should think about it's ease of use and the rewarding/pleasurable part before launching it.

 ### Incorporating Delight

 * Delight is many things, and **it must be part of the design process**.
 * It cannot be added at the end.
-* Delight (and positive amotional experiences in general) should be on par with functionality, reliability, and usability.
+* Delight (and positive emotional experiences in general) should be on par with functionality, reliability, and usability.

 ## Empathy